VictorRiosM/ComputerVision/README.md

 - The script yields the image space percentage used by each shape and the background.

 The folder 'Shapesdetection' contains some images in which the script has been used.

+##Line detection
+The third work detects lines in images.
+The folder Linedetection contains some examples.